1856 Republican National Convention: North American Party convention

 The candidates to be nominated by the new Republican party were first nominated by the anti-slavery rump of the American Party.

-Others from the North who were opposed to slavery formed their own party after the nomination of former President Millard Fillmore in Philadelphia.
+American party members from the North who were opposed to slavery formed their own party after the nomination of former President Millard Fillmore in Philadelphia.
 This party called for its national convention to be held in New York, New York, just before the Republican National Convention.
 Party leaders hoped to nominate a joint ticket with the Republicans to defeat Buchanan.
 The national convention was held on June 12 to 20, 1856 in New York.
 As John C. Frémont was the favorite to attain the Republican nomination there was a considerable desire for the North American party to nominate him, but it was feared that in doing so they may possibly injure his chances to actually become the Republican nominee.
 The delegates voted repeatedly on a nominee for president without a result.
 Nathaniel P. Banks was nominated for president on the 10th ballot over John C. Frémont and John McLean, with the understanding that he would withdraw from the race and endorse John C. Frémont once he had won the Republican nomination.
 The delegates, preparing to return home, unanimously nominated Frémont on the 11th ballot shortly after his nomination by the Republican Party in Philadelphia.
 The chairman of the convention, William F. Johnston, had been nominated to run for vice-president, but later withdrew when the North Americans and the Republicans failed to find an acceptable accommodation between him and the Republican nominee, William Dayton.

-The First Republican Convention
+The first Republican convention

-The first Republican National Convention was held in the Musical Fund Hall in Philadelphia, Pennsylvania, on June 17 to 19, 1856.
+The first Republican National Convention was held in the Musical Fund Hall in Philadelphia, Pennsylvania, on June 17–19, 1856.
 It was led by Robert Emmet as temporary chairman and Henry S. Lane as the permanent chairman.
 The convention approved an anti-slavery platform that called for congressional sovereignty in the territories, an end to polygamy in Mormon settlements, and federal assistance for a transcontinental railroad.
 Kentucky was the only southern state to have a delegation at the convention.